SzymonKubica/micro-bpf/docs/example-usecase.md

 ## Things needed to make it work:
--> support for at least 3 VMs executing in parallel (think about dynamic spawning) -> support bpf_store_global and ensure proper synchronisation -> this requires a rewrite of the helper architecture in rbpf -> allow for killing / spawning VMs from the level of RIOT shell
+-> support for at least 3 VMs executing in parallel (think about dynamic spawning) -> support bpf_store_global and ensure proper synchronisation -> this requires a rewrite of the helper architecture in rbpf (not necessarily, can call into the existing global impl)

+-> allow for killing / spawning VMs from the level of RIOT shell